keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 1. As the Outsystems environment grows, adding more stamps and GEOs, will the execution services be auto-discovered (or auto-registered) by the control plane?

+1. Can the Istio multi-cluster mesh be used to enable local REST requests made by the execution plane to be forwarded to the control plane service on the separate cluster?
+   If not, we will need to modify the distributor to add an option that subscribes to the events via a NATS cluster but uses the public Keptn API for requests to services of the Keptn control plane.